Skip to main content

 Is art a waste of time when academics are so important?

-In our experience, art enhances academic performance rather than competing with it.
+In Art by Ancourage's experience, art can support academic performance rather than competing with it.
 Children who engage in arts activities show improved concentration, creativity, and problem-solving in all subjects.
 What they learn applies elsewhere.
 A child who develops persistence through painting applies the same persistence to difficult maths problems.

 My child only likes digital art.
 Is that real art?

 Digital art is absolutely real art — it is a medium, like watercolour or charcoal.
 Many professional artists work digitally.
 That said, exposure to physical mediums develops different skills (texture, spatial awareness, happy accidents).
-We encourage children to explore both digital and traditional mediums.
+Art by Ancourage encourages children to explore both digital and traditional mediums.

 How do I encourage my child's art at home?

 Provide materials and space.
 Display their work.
 Ask questions about their creative choices without judging the outcome.
-Avoid saying "that doesn't look like a..." — ask what they were trying to express instead.
+Avoid saying "that does not look like a..." — ask what they were trying to express instead.
 Take them to museums and galleries.
 Let them see you create too — even imperfect doodles.